MediaArea/MediaConch/FuncReqImplementationCheck.md

 ## Implementation Checker

+### Introduction

+The implemententation checker is the centerpiece of the project and where development efforts shall be the most consequential to memory institutions and the underlying standards organizations.
+MediaArea plans to use the utmost precision and transparency within the development of the implementation checker so that it may, to the greatest extent feasible, produce an accurate and referenced analysis regarding the adherence or transgression of a selected file format to its associated specifications.

+Measuring the extent of the adherence of files to associated specifications can be adjusted by the user, for instance the user may wish to only verify files against a particular version of a specification, or choose to exempt or excuse certain violations, or choose to only assess part of a file (for instance to only test the frame X frames of FFV1 for adherance) in the interest of time.

+The design of the implementation checker will enable the user to have some control over the comprehensiveness or extent of the checking process.
+Additionally the expression of violations should provide both new and advanced users with enough context to the understand the outcome.
+For instance as the implementation checker reports conformance errors (such as a FFV1 frame expressing an invalid aspect ratio, an MKV file omitting required metadata for an attachment, or that the data size of an LPCM stream contradicts the metadata of the encapsulating format) the output should associate that error with contextual information to reference to violated section of the specification, document potential response, and advise the user to the consequence and meaning of the error.

+Ultimately the implementation checker (supported by the other components of the conformance checker) should enable memory institutions to fully understand, validate, and control the file formats selected by the project.

 The implementation checker receives the incoming data from the file added to the system to be inspected and the desired specification chosen within the Policy Checker and verifies that they match or that the file's parameters fit within the range of the policy's rule set.

 The results of this check is sent to the Reporter (via the Core), which then translates the errors into the expected output.